Basis truncation, statistical errors, and systematic uncertainties in relativistic approaches to nuclear response: The effects of the HO basis truncation on the calculated nuclear properties

 \subsection{The energies of the single-particle states}

-The calculations of nuclear response are carried out in a finite fermionic basis characterized by the number $N_F$ of full fermionic shells.
-The truncation of the fermionic basis is dictated by the convergence of the total binding energy in the ground state of nuclei under study, and in recent years, $N_F=18$ and 20 have been used in most relativistic and non-relativistic calculations of nuclear response (see, for example, Refs.\ \cite{VTCDMP.12,PhysRevC.111.054314,LitvinovaRingTselyaev2007,LitvinovaSchuck2019}).
-For $N_F\geq 20$, the single-particle energies of the bound states with negative energies almost do not change their values with increasing $N_F$, as illustrated in Fig.\ \ref{sp-energy-as-funct-NF-with-Coulomb}.
+Fig.\ \ref{sp-energy-as-funct-NF-with-Coulomb} shows the evolution of the single-particle energies of the proton and neutron subsystems of the $^{208}$Pb and $^{48}$Ca nuclei with increase of $N_F$.
+One can see that for $N_F\geq 20$, the single-particle energies of the bound states with negative energies almost do not change their values with increasing $N_F$.
+This is consistent with the fact that the calculated total binding energies of these nuclei either fully converge (the $^{48}$Ca nucleus) or are very close to a full convergence (the $^{208}$Pb nucleus) for $N_F=20$ \cite{NL5Z-DDMEZ-PCZ,OAD.25}.

-However, the situation for the positive energy states is different, and the details depend on the subsystem under consideration.
+However, the situation for positive energy states is different, and the details depend on the subsystem under consideration.
 Let us start with the neutron subsystem.
 One can see in Figs.\ \ref{sp-energy-as-funct-NF-with-Coulomb}(b) and (d) that with increasing $N_F$ the single-particle energies of the neutron states in $^{208}$Pb and $^{48}$Ca become lower, and that no full convergence of these energies is reached even at $N_F=120$ for most of the states.
 Note that the increase of $N_F$ leads to the increase of the single-particle density above the zero energy threshold.

 In contrast, the convergence of positive energy proton single-particle states depend on whether they are located below or above the Coulomb barrier with the height $E_{Coul}$.
-With increasing $N_F$, the calculated proton single-particle states with single-particle energies $e_i^{\pi}$ located below the Coulomb barrier (i.e. $0< e_i^{\pi} < E_{Coul}$) either change very little or show small fluctuations around the mean value, see Figs.\ \ref{sp-energy-as-funct-NF-with-Coulomb}(a) and (c).
+With increasing $N_F$, the calculated proton single-particle states with single-particle energies $e_i^{\pi}$ located below the Coulomb barrier (i.e. $0< e_i^{\pi} < E_{Coul}$) at $N_F=20$ typically change little or moderately, see Figs.\ \ref{sp-energy-as-funct-NF-with-Coulomb}(a) and (c).
 This is because these states are quasi-bound due to the presence of a finite Coulomb barrier.
-On the other hand, the proton states located above the Coulomb barrier (i.e. $e_i^{\pi} > E_{Coul}$) behave similarly to positive energy neutron states: with increasing $N_F$, their energies decrease, and the density of the single-particle states increases.
-Remarkably, some proton single-particle states, which are located in the continuum at $N_F=20$ become quasi-bound with increasing $N_F$ as one can also see in Figs.\ \ref{sp-energy-as-funct-NF-with-Coulomb}(a) and (c).